“All Is Ash or the Light Shining Through It”

-Jules sat back and exhaled slowly.
+Jules sat back, exhaled slowly.
 He’d always avoided his father’s public life like the plague.
-He himself had never aspired to run for office, in spite of it being Nimri tradition, and—setting aside the fact that pretty much every aspect of politics was anathema to him—given that he was the openly queer offspring of a Hekate Aristokratian necromancer, Jules was pretty sure making himself subject to the degree of public scrutiny this called for would be as good as posting a bull’s-eye on his back.
+He himself had never aspired to run for office, in spite of it being Nimri tradition, and—setting aside the fact that pretty much every aspect of politics was anathema to him—since he was the openly queer offspring of a Hekate Aristokratian necromancer, Jules was pretty sure making himself subject to the degree of public scrutiny this called for would be as good as posting a bull’s-eye on his back.

-There was also the fact that Jules and his father had almost nothing in common politically.
-In fact, under normal circumstances, that by itself would have been enough reason for Jules to take a pass.
+Another consideration was that Jules and his father had almost nothing in common politically.
+In fact, under normal circumstances, this by itself would have been reason enough for Jules to take a pass.